vinceyvincey/paper/paper.md

 ### Methodology

 We compared our measurements of interestingness with a model simulation.
 The model is detailed in Smith et al. (2002).

+### Results

+In conclusion this is very interesting.